exception29/Consumer-Goods-Domain-Insights---SQL/README.md

 7. Get the complete report of the Gross sales amount for the customer “Atliq Exclusive” for each month .
 This analysis helps to get an idea of low and high-performing months and take strategic decisions.
 The final report contains these columns: Month Year Gross sales Amount
 8. In which quarter of 2020, got the maximum total_sold_quantity?
 The final output contains these fields sorted by the total_sold_quantity, Quarter total_sold_quantity
 9. Which channel helped to bring more gross sales in the fiscal year 2021 and the percentage of contribution?
 The final output contains these fields, channel gross_sales_mln percentage
 10. Get the Top 3 products in each division that have a high total_sold_quantity in the fiscal_year 2021?
-The final output contains these fields, division product_code
+The final output contains these fields, division product_code,product total_sold_quantity rank_order

 ### CTE, aggregate functions, joins, subqueries, window functions are used to solve the above queries.